 Installing OBC release 3.1

-To install the release, copy the above file to your machine, then issue the command,
+Copy it to your machine, then issue the command

 $ sudo apt-get -f install